SansGuidon/bookmarks/README.md

 * [Josh Johnson](https://lionfacelemonface.wordpress.com/2015/03/08/devops-is-bullshit-why-one-programmer-doesnt-do-it-anymore/) - (2015) DevOps Is Bullshit: Why One Programmer Doesn’t Do It Anymore
 * [Yevgeniy Brikman](https://blog.gruntwork.io/why-we-use-terraform-and-not-chef-puppet-ansible-saltstack-or-cloudformation-7989dad2865c) - (2016) Why we use Terraform and not Chef, Puppet, Ansible, SaltStack, or CloudFormation
 * [James Shore](http://www.jamesshore.com/Blog/Continuous-Integration-is-an-Attitude.html) - (2005) Continuous Integration is an Attitude, Not a Tool
-* [Yegor Bugayenko](https://devops.com/continuous-integration-doesnt-work/) - (2014) Why Continuous Integration Doesn’t Work
+* [Yegor Bugayenko](https://devops.com/continuous-integration-doesnt-work/) - (2014) Why Continuous Integration Doesn’t Work | Don't forget it's Yegor writing this... :-)
 * [James Shore](http://www.jamesshore.com/Blog/Continuous-Integration-on-a-Dollar-a-Day.html) - (2006) Continuous Integration on a Dollar a Day
 * [Michal Charemza](https://charemza.name/blog/posts/devops/aws/non-atomic-deployments/) - (2017) Non atomic deployments | Cron-free deferred delete of obsolete static resources | The best infrastructure is the one that doesn't exist
 * [Hacker News](https://news.ycombinator.com/item?id=16166645) - (2018) Ask HN: How do you keep track of releases/deployments of dozens micro-services?